yannb2159/teo/README.md

 Secondly, teo is using an idea that came from Tsoding(a russian dev/streamer I really like).

-You combine operations so if the program contains 4 + operations and 2 < operations, you'll end up interpreting only one + operation and m_ptr will be incremented by 4 only once.
+You combine operations so if the program contains 4 + operations and 2 < operations, you'll end up interpreting only one + operation and m_memory[m_ptr] will be incremented by 4 only once.

 And the same for the < operation.